ICUs are nearing capacity in this French city. And it's only September - KESQ

 The success of these measures will dictate the number of patients that ultimately reach doctors like Dr. Joannes-Boyau.
 “The major problem will be to keep the wave, really low,” he says.
 “Because if this wave grows a lot, we will face a large number of patients with Covid-19 that will come and we will not able to treat them.”

-It’s too early to judge whether local restrictions can keep the coming wave manageable, but his intensive care unit is already nearing capacity, with 25 of the 35 available ICU beds occupied on Wednesday.
-Two days earlier, the head of the city’s public hospitals said just four ICU beds were free.
+It’s too early to judge whether local restrictions can keep the coming wave manageable, but his intensive care unit is already nearing capacity, with 33 of the 35 available ICU beds occupied on Wednesday.

 As Joannes-Boyau says, it takes about three weeks for any change in the state of a population’s health to be measurable.
 Now the city is braced to see if it has the endurance to last the marathon.

-Note: An earlier version of this story incorrectly understated the number of ICU beds that were occupied in Bordeaux on Wednesday.
-It was 33.